 In this work, we advance the thesis that a proper understanding of the agreement pattern in Russian numeral phrases must take into consideration two important factors, or dimensions.
-One factor, synchronic, emphasizes the fundamental role of COUNTABILITY, whose syntactic realization may affect computation of syntactic agreement in numeral phrases.
-The second factor, diachronic, connects the above agreement puzzles with the loss of the dual number value in Old Church Slavonic.
-The ensuing grammatical change in this area led to a profound reorganization of the numeral phrase into the shape we see in present-day Russian.
-This reorganization was associated with a morpho-syntactic process of NUMERALIZATION, that is, changing the syntactic status of numerosity words from nominal or adjectival in Old Russian to proper numeral in Modern Russian (Section 5.2).
+One, synchronic, factor emphasizes the fundamental role of countability, a semantic notion that can be syntactically realized affecting computation of syntactic agreement in numeral phrases.
+The second, diachronic, factor connects the above agreement puzzles with the loss of the dual number value in Old Church Slavonic.
+The ensuing grammatical change in this case led to a profound reorganization of the numeral phrase into the shape we see now.
+This reorganization was associated with a morphosyntactic process of numeralization, that is, changing the syntactic status of numerosity words from nominal or adjectival in Old Russian, to numeral proper in Modern Russian (section 5.2).
 This process resulted in splitting a (composite) number feature into two separate syntactic heads, with corresponding changes in their lexical entries.
 One of these newly emerged syntactic heads became responsible for atomization and countability.
-This change, accompanied by morpho-phonological changes in the numerals themselves, led to the development of a (pseudo-)classifier system in Russian, akin to those featured in East Asian languages such as Japanese or Chinese.
+This change, also accompanied by morpho-phonological changes in the numerals themselves, led to development of a (pseudo-)classifier system in Russian, akin to those featured in South Asian languages such as Japanese or Chinese.

-Our goal in this work is thus threefold: (a) to place the Russian higher/lower numeral distinction in agreement and the 'broken' agreement phenomenon in a larger synchronic and diachronic context; (b) to suggest a likely syntactic mechanism behind the 'broken' agreement pattern with the 'lower' numerals, as well as a possible path of syntactic changes that led to it; and (c) to better understand the role and relevant syntactic and semantic aspects of countability in numeral-based QPs.
-To reinforce our claims, we also report results from a psycholinguistic sentence-completion study that tests the key role of countability and its syntactic realizations.
-The puzzles in Q1-Q3 will be central to our discussion below from the perspective of a particular syntactic structure that emerged as a result of a grammatical change at the level of featural makeup.
-Ultimately, we see our proposals as part of a larger theory in which the observed syntactic and semantic properties of numeral-based QPs follow from the way countability manifests itself in the synchronic and diachronic aspects at the syntax-semantics interface
+Our goal in this work is thus threefold: a) to place the Russian higher/lower numeral distinction in agreement and the "broken" agreement phenomenon in a larger synchronic and diachronic context; b) to suggest a likely syntactic mechanism behind the "broken" agreement pattern with the "lower" numerals, as well as a possible path of syntactic changes that led to it; and c) to better understand the role and relevant syntactic and semantic aspects of countability in numeral-based QPs.
+We therefore aim at a beginning of a comprehensive account in which the observed syntactic and semantic properties of numeral-based QPs are made to follow from the way countability manifests itself in the synchronic and diachronic aspects at the syntax-semantics interface.
+To reinforce our claims, we also report results from a psycholinguistic sentence completion study that tests the key role of countability and its syntactic realizations.

+The puzzles in Q1-Q3 will be central to our discussion below from the point of view of a particular syntactic structure that emerged as a result of a grammatical change at the level of featural makeup.